DD5HT/dxtracker/README.md

 ## TODO

-+ Better handling of CSV file
++ better handling of CSV file
 + search calls function
 + work extern api for interfacing with other programms